+AI Artificial Intelligence

 B2B Business-to-business

+BEV Battery-powered electric vehicle

 Board gender diversity Share of Board members self-defined as identifying as female and non-binary as of period end

-Board independence Non-executive Board members defined as share of members of the Board who are not employed by the company as of period end
+Board independence Non-executive Board members defined as share of members of the Board who are not employed by the company or employed by institutional investors in the company as of period end.

 BQ Business Quality

 CDP Carbon Disclosure Project

 CO 2 Carbon dioxide

-Carbon Intensity Aggregate tonnes of carbon dioxide ( $CO_2$ equivalent) per USD M revenue (not restricted to $CO_2$ , includes a basket of emissions).
-Intensity for prior years based on conversion to USD M based on May 2022 FX rates.
+Carbon Intensity Aggregate tonnes of carbon dioxide (CO 2 equivalent) per USD M revenue (not restricted to CO 2 , includes a basket of emissions).

-EDI Equity, Diversity and Inclusion

-FTE Full-Time Equivalent
+EPRI Electric Power Research Institute

+ERP Enterprise Resource Planning

 ESG Environmental, Social, Governance

+EV Electric Vehicle

 GHG Greenhouse Gas

 GIM Generation Investment Management

 IFRS International Financial Reporting Standards

 IMP Impact Management Project

-IPCC Intergovernmental Panel on Climate Change
+IO Intelligent Octopus

 IPO Initial Public Offering

 ISSB International Sustainability Standards Board

 Jobs provided Employee count (FTE) as of period end.
 FTE is calculated by taking into account the number of hours worked in a full-time weekly schedule and the actual number of hours employees work.

-KPI Key Performance Indicator: Impact as defined through GIM's System Positive analysis of the portfolio company.
-Metrics have been individually defined for each portfolio company to capture the contribution of the company's product or service to a sustainability objective, as well as overall impact domain.
+KPI Key Performance Indicator: Impact as defined through GIM's system-positive analysis of the portfolio company.
+Metrics have been individually defined for each portfolio company to capture the contribution of the company's product or service on the Sustainability objective, as well as overall Impact domain.

-LCA Lifecycle Analysis
+LCA Lifecycle Assessment

-Management The following was provided to portfolio companies during data collection: As outlined in SASB ecommerce sector guidance, which can be applied across industries for this topic, management includes executive/senior-level officials and managers as well as non-executive first/mid-level officials and managers.
+Management The following was provided to portfolio companies during data collection: As outlined in SASB eCommerce sector guidance, which can be applied across industries for this topic, management includes executive/senior-level officials and managers as well as non-executive first/mid-level officials and managers.
 For non-US employees, the entity shall categorise the employees in a manner generally consistent with the definitions provided above, though in accordance with, and further facilitated by, any applicable local regulations, guidance or generally accepted definitions.

 MQ Management Quality